smeredith/wdc-flickr-proxy/README.md

 ## What You Can Do With It

-You can analyze your metadata in a number of ways using Tableau.
+You can analyze your photo metadata in a number of ways using Tableau.
 Here are a few simple examples:

 You can see which day of the week is your most photographed day.